daizyio/destruct-js/README.md

 Bit, Bits[2-16]
 ---

 The `Bit` type reads a single bit from the buffer, as a 0 or 1.
 The types `Bits2` through to `Bits16` read the corresponding number of bits and returns them as unsigned integers.
+These are aliases for the `Bits` type with a `size` option, that can be used to read arbitrary sizes.
 Note that this reads across byte boundaries where necessary.
 This means that, for example, `Bits8` is *not* the same as `UInt8`, which will throw an error if trying to read/write when not aligned to a byte boundary.

 ```
 const result =
   new Spec()
     .field('enabled', Bit)
     .field('mode', Bits2)
     .field('frequency', Bits4)
-    .field('days', Bits5)
+    .field('days', Bits, { size: 5})  // same as Bits5
     .read(Buffer.from([0xD3, 0x3A]));

 expect(result.enabled).toBe(1);